-Professional Ethics and Quality Control
+Professional Ethics and Quality Management

-We have complied with the ethical requirements in [describe the relevant ethical requirements], including the fundamental principle of objectivity and the independence requirements in accordance with [describe the relevant independence requirements].11
+We have complied with the ethical requirements in [describe the relevant ethical requirements], including the fundamental principle of objectivity and the independence requirements in accordance with [describe the relevant independence requirements].

-Our firm applies Australian Standard on Quality Control ASQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Reports, and Other Assurance Engagements and Related Services Engagements, and accordingly, maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+Our firm applies Australian Standard on Quality Management ASQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance or Related Services Engagements, which requires the firm to design, implement and operate a system of quality management including policies or procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.